top of page

 An adult male Yellow-rumped Warbler with breeding plumage growing in, Early Spring

-Yellow-rumped Warbler: (shown above) these birds migrate from much further north in Fall, and stay with us each Spring until typically April.
-When they arrive their feathers have already grown in for Winter warmth and these feathers have much less color and contrast.
+(shown above)Yellow-rumped Warblers migrate from much further north in Fall, and stay with us from late Autumn until mid-Spring (typically April).
+When they arrive their feathers have already grown in for Winter warmth and these feathers have much less color and contrast, see the photo above of the pair.
 In February through April though you can witness the transformation with the “breeding plumage”.
 The photo below shows a male with the majority of his breeding colors in place.
-This is a huge difference from the Fall/Winter plumage.
+The Yellow-rumped Warblers will now have 2 very bright yellow patches on the sides of the breast, and a bright yellow spot between the wings as well, which is how they earned their nickname "Butter Butt".
+Maybe you saw a warbler, but it had more yellow on it than the Yellow-rumped variety.
+Keep scrolling down and let's see if we can help you identify what you saw!

 Adult male Pine Warbler pauses just long enough for a portrait over the dried mealworms plate @birdsofwestcobb